boomboo/wowtc/docs/armor.md

 ## K Value

-K is a dynamically changing value that depends on the mob attacking the player and was added in BFA.
+K is a dynamically changing value that depends on the mob attacking the player and was static before BFA.

 | Difficulty | K Value|
 | --- | --- |